MaksymKrut/VideoPlayerJetpackCompose/README.md

-Using the server on localhost:4000 - make sure you insert your PC internal IP in viewModel file.
+Using the server on localhost:4000
+Real device - make sure you insert your PC internal IP in viewModel file Emulator - set 10.0.2.2 proxy in its settings

 Steps: